 A Just Transition

 Undeniably, employment opportunities are important to the area, but not jobs equalling 16,000 tonnes CO2e per year – per job (see below).
-When instead, 510 jobs can now easily be created in reneweables at a tiny fraction of the cost.
+When instead, 510 jobs can now easily be created through Cumbria’s vast renewable potential at a tiny fraction of the cost.

 Across the UK, developing net zero skills should be one of the top priorities if the UK is to meet its long term climate goals and seize the opportunities provided by emerging clean technologies.

-I hope that Cumbria Council will rethink their recommendation to approve this mine and consider more deeply the multiple historical, economic, social and environmental risks, while ensuring quality jobs, the opportunities of just transition to low carbon and how Cumbria can benefit.
+I hope that Cumbria Council will rethink its recommendation to approve this mine and consider more deeply the multiple historical, economic, social, and environmental risks while ensuring quality jobs, the opportunities of just transition to a low carbon future, and how Cumbria can benefit.

 It is important that the Council considers these points now – long before the (non UK) private equity investors make their ‘exit’ and run for the hills in Asia.
 (See business case post)